dell/csm-docs/content/docs/deployment/csmoperator/drivers/powerflex.md

 1. Download the PowerFlex SDC from [Dell Online support](https://www.dell.com/support).
 The filename is EMC-ScaleIO-sdc-*.rpm, where * is the SDC name corresponding to the PowerFlex installation version.
 2. Export the shell variable _MDM_IP_ in a comma-separated list using `export MDM_IP=xx.xxx.xx.xx,xx.xxx.xx.xx`, where xxx represents the actual IP address in your environment.
 This list contains the IP addresses of the MDMs.
 3. Install the SDC per the _Dell PowerFlex Deployment Guide_:
-    - For Red Hat Enterprise Linux and CentOS, run `rpm -iv ./EMC-ScaleIO-sdc-*.x86_64.rpm`, where * is the SDC name corresponding to the PowerFlex installation version.
+    - For environments using RPM, run `rpm -iv ./EMC-ScaleIO-sdc-*.x86_64.rpm`, where * is the SDC name corresponding to the PowerFlex installation version.
 4. To add more MDM_IP for multi-array support, run `/opt/emc/scaleio/sdc/bin/drv_cfg --add_mdm --ip 10.xx.xx.xx.xx,10.xx.xx.xx`1.
 Create namespace.
    Execute `kubectl create namespace test-vxflexos` to create the `test-vxflexos` namespace (if not already present).
 Note that the namespace can be any user-defined name, in this example, we assume that the namespace is 'test-vxflexos'.